jas1005/DUNE_ND_GeoEff/README.md

 cd ../bin
 ./runGeoEffFDEvtSim                                                                                # Run program
 ```
 this will produce a root file containing throws and the hadron throw result.
-Don't delete the executable ```bin/runGeoEffFDEvtSim```, otherwise you need to re-compile the whole repository from scratch.